rpgoldman/py4cl2/docs/index.md

 - `defpymodule` (previously `import-module`) works "as-expected" with asdf / `defpackage`.
 - use `(with-python-output &body body)` to capture python output; in py4cl, `(with-output-to-stream (*standard-output*) &body body)` could have worked.
 The separate macro was necessitated due to asyncronous printing in py4cl2.

 - Argument ordering can be wrong with ABCL, CCL or  ECL.
 I've not used it extensively at anywhere other than SBCL.
-Basic tests concerning argument orders do work on ABCL and ECL; since, in most cases, you are good with keyword args.
+Basic tests concerning argument orders do work on ABCL, CCL and ECL; since, in most cases, you are good with keyword args.
 Early adopters are welcome :D!

 <table>
 <tr>
-<th>Feature / Implemnetation</th>
+<th>Feature / Implementation (default: linux)</th>
 <th>SBCL</th>
+<th>SBCL (Windows)</th>
 <th>CCL</th>
 <th>ECL</th>
 <th>ABCL</th>
 </tr>
 <tr>
 <td>Basic Functionality</td>
+<td>✓</td>
 <td>✓</td>
 <td>?</td>
 <td>?</td>